EddyVerbruggen/cordova-plugin-webviewcolor/README.md

 ### PhoneGap Build

 WebViewColor will soon work with PhoneGap build too!
-Compatible with PhoneGap 3.0.0 and up.

-You can implement the plugin with these simple steps.

-1\.
-Add the following xml to your `config.xml` to always use the latest version of this plugin:
+Just add the following xml to your `config.xml` to always use the latest version of this plugin:
 ```xml
 <gap:plugin name="nl.x-services.plugins.ioswebviewcolor" />
 ```